liviucotfas/PlosOne-airplane-boarding-adapting-rp-covid19/readme.md

 Recordings of the simulations presented in
 ### **"Adapting the Reverse Pyramid Airplane Boarding Method for Social Distancing in Times of COVID-19"**
-submitted to the `PLOS ONE` journal.
+published in the `PLOS ONE` journal.

 Please feel free to contact us at liviu.cotfas at ase .ro for further details.